After Olympics boost, Britons face austerity to 2020

 Now radical ideas, albeit some very different from the Thatcher reforms, are being floated again to haul Britain back up.
 Many people believe that some taboos will have to be broken to fix Britain's problems.

-For the government, it might mean turning Thatcher's free market ideology on its head with measures such as fully nationalising the Royal Bank of Scotland (RBS.L).
+For the government, it might mean turning Thatcher's free market ideology on its head with measures such as fully nationalising the Royal Bank of Scotland.

 DIRE MESSAGE?

-The Bank of England is now factoring in that the crisis has destroyed some of the economy's ability to grow without stoking inflation.
+The Bank is now factoring in that the crisis has destroyed some of the economy's ability to grow without stoking inflation.

 If this is correct, the message is dire: there may be less room for the central bank to pump easy money into the economy in the future.
 Likewise, more of the hole in public finances could be structural, needing a permanent fix, rather than a temporary problem that will disappear when growth returns.